gvwilson/thirdbit/src/fiction/in-heck/index.md

 Someone,
 years ago,
-had cut away most of the wall between two small bedrooms to make one larger room.
+had cut away most of the wall between two small bedrooms to make one large room.
-The morning light pouring through its twin windows made the whitewashed walls glow, and Gumption thought that under other circumstances Maddy would have insisted on pulling out her sketch book and trying to capture the flowers on the little table beside the bed.
+Morning light poured through its twin windows, making the whitewashed walls glow.
+Under other circumstances Gumption thought that
+Maddy would have insisted on pulling out her sketch book and trying to capture the flowers on the little table beside the bed.